astronomy-commons/hipscat/src/hipscat/pixel_math/README.md

 By returning it as a pixel region along with a wcs object, we can quickly check data points against our polygon.

-In the case where `pixel_order` is less than 2, we divide the polygon into 4 different polygon regions, each with their own `WCS` object.
+In the case where `pixel_order` is less than 2, we divide the polygon into 4 or 16 different polygon regions (orders **0** and **1** respectively), each with their own `WCS` object.
 We do this because `PolygonPixelRegions` start to break down with large bounding boxes at the granular coordinate spaces that we're using.

 #### Algorithm
 - get a sample of the healpixel boundaries (4 * `step`)